 Here is the same data set with comparison reporting.
 Now each client has one line of data that tracks their scores over time.
 Having their information on one line allows us to add mathematical functions to interpret the data.

 Begin by building a simple report.
 Comparison reports operate by comparing records created under similar circumstances over time - these are usually Tier 2 records.
 Find the field on the Tier 2 form you would like to compare and pull it into the report at least two times.
 In the example above, we are going to compare the client's practice test scores, so this column has been brought in twice.

 Adjust Form Properties

-- Click on the form which you want to compare records, in this scenario it's our "Self-Sufficiency Matrix" form
+Click on the form which you want to compare records, in this scenario it's our "Points" form

-- We will first apply a "First Created" limit to the entire report section.
-What this does is ensures that at this point in time we only see the first created record for each tier 1 record (Client Profile in this scenario).
+We will first apply a "First Created" limit to the entire report section.
+What this does is ensures that at this point in time we only see the first created record for each tier 1 record (Participant Profile in this scenario).

-- In the Name box we will call this Last but it can be whatever makes sense for your report scenario, for example "Post Test" instead of just "Last"
+In the Name box we will call this Last Created, but it can be whatever makes sense for your report scenario.

 Once limits/aliases have been turned on for your report section, the report will automatically create one new limit section for each limit/alias.